 Choosing Green Building Materials

-The other side of eco-friendly home improvements comes from selecting materials that are green or eco-friendly as your choices throughout the home.
+The other side of eco-friendly home improvements comes from selecting materials that are green.
 In most cases, some materials are greener options for everything from your faucets to your flooring, and many of them cost about the same as their non-green counterparts, while still complimenting many different classical building concerns, such as comfort, style, utility, and durability.
 Choices you may want to consider as part of your home improvements include:

 - Recycled glass tile or countertops